 - Position the vehicles so that they do not touch one another. - 2.
-Switch off the engine and any electrical equipment. - Connect the positive (+) terminal of vehicle B with the positive (+) terminal of vehicle A (cable C). - Connect the negative (-) terminal of vehicle B to the ground connection on the left-hand side suspension turret of vehicle A (cable D).
+Switch off the engine and any electrical equipment. - Connect the positive (+) terminal of vehicle B with the positive (+) terminal of vehicle A (cable C). - Connect the negative (-) terminal of vehicle B to the ground connection of vehicle A (cable D).
+See Battery connection points (page 200).

-- 1 Do not connect to the negative (-) terminal of the flat battery. - Make sure that the jump leads are clear of any moving parts.
+- Do not connect to the negative (-) terminal of the flat battery. - Make sure that the cables are clear of any moving parts.